Waradu/zen_better_titlebar_and_more/readme.md

-# Compact Titlebar and Extras
+# Better Titlebar and more

 - Compact Titlebar
 - Borderless Sidebar